StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `BackendPlatform.Uwp` — This is running as a Windows app using the UWP APIs.
 (No longer supported)
 - `BackendPlatform.Web` — This is running in a browser.
 - `BackendPlatform.Win32` — This is running as a Windows app using the Win32 APIs.

+## enum BackendVulkanQueue

+Identifies a Vulkan queue family that StereoKit's Vulkan backend interacts with.
+Use this with the queue accessors on Backend.Vulkan.

+- `BackendVulkanQueue.Graphics` — The primary graphics queue.
+This is the queue StereoKit submits all of its rendering work to, and the only queue with a handle currently available via backend_vulkan_get_queue.
+- `BackendVulkanQueue.Transfer` — A queue family suitable for transfer operations.
+StereoKit does not yet use a dedicated transfer queue, so no queue handle is available here yet, but the family index is provided for advanced interop.
+- `BackendVulkanQueue.VideoDecode` — A queue family suitable for Vulkan video decode.
+Not present on all devices, in which case the family index will be UINT32_MAX.

 ## enum BackendXRType